braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing/ab_test_projection.md

 <img width="722" alt="image" src="https://github.com/braze-inc/braze-docs/assets/17167198/f9ad45a3-6565-467b-a7f6-35277bef7699">

-The subject line our AI predicts to be best will be highlighted with a label.
+The subject line our AI predicts to be best will be highlighted with a "Projected Winner" label.

 ### Data aggregation

 Note that this feature requires Data Aggregation be enabled in your Company Settings.
 That is because this feature learns from historical A/B tests carried out on Braze.
 In order to get the benefit of the feature, we ask you to allow the AI to learn from the language patterns of your A/B tests.
+If you'd like to opt out of data aggregation, you can do so in Company Settings.
+[Click here to learn more.
+](braze.com/docs)

 ### How we use your data?